Enhancing Departments and Graduate Education in Geography

-Enhancing Departments and Graduate Education in Geography (EDGE) is a research and action project led by the Association of American Geographers (AAG) to enhance the preparation of geographers for professional careers in education, business, government, and nonprofit sectors.
-Sponsored by the National Science Foundation’s Research on Learning and Evaluation (ROLE)a and Research and Evaluation on Education in Science and Engineering (REESE)b programs, EDGE is:
+Enhancing Departments and Graduate Education in Geography (EDGE) is a research and action project led by the AAG to enhance the preparation of geographers for professional careers in education, business, government, and nonprofit sectors.
+Sponsored by the National Science Foundation’s Research on Learning and Evaluation (ROLE)1 and Research and Evaluation on Education in Science and Engineering (REESE)2 programs, EDGE is:

 - researching issues affecting graduate education, professional development, and employment in geography;

 - publishing print and web materials for improving career preparation and advising;

 - engaging students, professionals, academic departments and employers through workshops and conference presentations;